بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 “…we must bear in mind the improbability of an interrogation of this sort within the framework of a formal meeting of the Jewish high court.
 The Sanhedrin was not permitted to meet at night, let alone during a night which was already part of a Sabbath or a festival. […] So a priori the genuineness of the dialogue is doubtful.”

 Vermes also observed that Luke omitted “the reference to the Parousia in the clouds”.
 So what did “Jesus” really say?!
 We simply cannot know for sure.
 The poor Yusuf had been deceived by missionary propaganda.
 When the alleged sayings of “Jesus” are analyzed using historical criticism, many of them are rendered suspect.
-This is the inconvenient truth about the Bible that most Christians, including the doctor who converted Yusuf, would not be willing to admit.
+This is the inconvenient truth about the Bible that most Christians, including Chick and his colorful cast of ignorant Christian characters, would not be willing to admit.

 To make matters worse, if Jesus was threatening the High Priest, as Vermes noted, then his threat was proved to be a false prophecy.
 Neither the High Priest nor anyone else present at the trial witnessed Jesus “coming in the clouds of heaven”.
 Indeed, one of the clearest examples of false prophecies in the Bible is Jesus’ alleged promise that the “kingdom of God” would come soon and that his disciples would live to see it.

 At this point, Chick’s “born-again” Yusuf described standard Christian dogma about salvation, which we will not discuss here.
-However, he did make another rather bizarre and logically-flawed statement which deserves a brief comment.
-Yusuf admitted that he believed what Jesus said (even though what he “said” depends on the source) “…because Muhammad never rose from the dead!”
+However, he did make another rather bizarre and logically flawed statement which deserves a brief comment.
+Yusuf admitted that the reason he believed what “Jesus” said (even though what he “said” depends on the source) was “…because Muhammad never rose from the dead!”
 This is truly bizarre, if not childish, reasoning!
 We must ask a pertinent question: since when is resurrecting from the dead the criterion for believing what someone said?
 Is this a Biblical criterion?
 As a matter of fact, it is a baseless argument for a few reasons:

 - If resurrecting from the dead is the criterion for deciding who to believe and who not to believe, then Christians should believe in any of the myriad number of deities found in pagan mythology!